OliviaLaske/ImageTriangulation/README.md

 - random
 - scipy

+The command line interface includes several options.
+1. `-d` Set density reduction parameter
+2. `-f` Set file path to desired image
+3. `-g` Set file name of the triangulated image
+4. `-s` Save triangulated image to triangulatedImages folder with file name designated by `-g`
+5. `-t` Set threshold parameter
-To select which image is triangulated, replace the string `image_path` with the file path for the desired image.
-The optimal `threshold` and `densityReduction` parameters vary depending on the image, but a general guideline is to use lower thresholds for more detailed images.
+Note that the optimal `threshold` and `densityReduction` parameters vary depending on the image, but a general guideline is to use lower thresholds for more detailed images.
 In order to run the program, use the Terminal to navigate to the directory where the project is stored.

 ```cd file_path/ImageTriangulation/```